AthenaSTM/ATHENA-Demos-2019/RESTful_API_Demo/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
 ### Sending an API Request
 Go to the address provided in your browser to see the API endpoint.
 This is documented using Swagger, and provides a link, labelled "default" that takes you to the documentation and also provides a "try it out" button.
 This last will let you set the request from the browser.
 Alternatively, you can use other tools such as [curl](https://curl.haxx.se/) or [Insomnia](https://insomnia.rest/) for direct testing.
+You will have to manually edit the JSON of the POST request to use this.

 If you click the "try it out" button, you will have to select a collection of classifiers (either "full_text" or "abstracts") and then paste some text to be classified into the textbox labeled: "Enter Text Here."
 Then hit the execute button to get the classifications.

 ### Results
 The results will be returned as a list of JSON objects that looks similar to this:
 ```json